ItzSaza/NDIP/README.md

 you'll see this
 <img width="50%" height="557" alt="image" src="https://github.com/user-attachments/assets/5f8777ca-cf82-4b53-9465-17332e606fd0" />

->database is now initialized, now open the dump1 folder in the cloned project folder on VS Code
+>database is now initialized, which is running on port `27017` now open the dump1 folder in the cloned project folder on VS Code
 >take a new terminal window and type the following

 `node index.js`
 then hit enter
->important! dont be panic if the command line looks stuck, but it's not. it has created a socket-like thingy to access it as a server.
+>important! dont be panic if the command line looks stuck, but it's not. it has created a socket-like thingy on port 3000 to access it as a server backend.
 to exit, press `Ctrl+C`

+after that, go to index.html and open it as live server. feel free to mess around with those values and see how it changes in this dump folder

+>total ports allocated:
+MongoDB `27017`
+NodeJS BackEnd `3000`
+Live server (if running) `5500`

 initialize the nodejs package (if starting out fresh):